mimergel/sap-hana-vm/README.md

 Furthermore you might want to keep the provided details like subscription and subnetId from the azuredeployparamfile.json file private.
 For me the following solution works fine:

-1. Create a storage account with a private endpoint on selected networks (SAP subnets) in your Azure subscription
+1. Create a storage account with a private endpoint on relevant subnets in your Azure subscription
 2. Create a container with read access in this storage account
-3. Upload the diskConfig.sh file and the HANA Backup Integration Script into the container
+3. Upload the diskConfig.sh file and the HANA Backup Integration Script msawb-plugin-config-com-sap-hana.sh into the container
-4. Get the URLs and update the link in azuredeploy.json of your forked repository
+4. Get the URLs diskConfig.sh and update the link in azuredeploy.json of your forked repository
 5. Preferable let the pipeline only run manually to avoid automatic deployments during every repository change